Your Privacy Rights

 internal password and security policies;

-obligation of each lawyer to maintain client confidentiality under the Rules of Professional Conduct of the Law Society of Upper Canada;
+obligation of each lawyer to maintain client confidentiality under the Rules of Professional Conduct of the Law Society of Ontario;

-all employees and third parties that have access to personal information collected by Sanderson Entertainment Law will be required to maintain a confidentiality that is in keeping with this Policy and the Rules of Professional Conduct of the Law Society of Upper Canada.
+all employees and third parties that have access to personal information collected by Sanderson Entertainment Law will be required to maintain a confidentiality that is in keeping with this Policy and the Rules of Professional Conduct of the Law Society of Ontario.

 Access to Your Personal Information